Chamomile

 —Medicinal Action and Uses— Common Chamomile is considered a preventive and the sole certain remedy for nightmare.
 It will cut short an attack of delirium tremens in the early stage.
 It has sometimes been employed in intermittent fevers.
 The Chamomile should not be allowed to steam off for the oils are needed. #

-Chamomile flowers are recommended as a tonic for swollen with an excessive accumulation of fluid complaints it has diuretic and tonic properties, and are also combined with an agent that promotes sweating.
+Chamomile flowers are recommended as a tonic for swollen with an excessive accumulation of fluid complaints it has and tonic properties, and are also combined with an agent that promotes sweating.

 Chamomile moves chi, relaxes the nerves, reduces inflammation, clears toxins, and promotes tissue repair.
 Part of its anti-inflammatory activity may be due to its ability to inhibit the metabolism of arachidonic acid.
-It can help restore an exhausted and is indispensable for calming the mind and relaxing the nerves in times of stress.
-In-vitro studies indicate chamomile has activity against E. coli, streptococcus, and staphylococcus bacteria.
+It can help restore an exhausted nervous system and is indispensable for calming the mind and relaxing the nerves in times of stress.
+In-vitro studies indicate chamomile has activity against E. coli, , and staphylococcus bacteria.
 It is considered an excellent children's herb.

-Topically, chamomile can be used as a bath herb to relieve stress, nourish dry , and calm cranky children.
+Topically, chamomile can be used as a bath herb to relieve stress, nourish dry skin, and calm cranky children.
 Used in a sitz bath, chamomile can aid in the treatment of hemorrhoids.
 It is used as a hair rinse for highlighting and conditioning blond hair.
 Chamomile is excellent in compresses and salves for the treatment of skin inflammations, including burns, eczema, psoriasis, insect bites, and external ulcers and to accelerate wound healing.
-It can be used as a gargle to soothe a , as a mouthwash o treat gingivitis, as a poultice to relieve a toothache, and as an eyewash to treat conjunctivitis and sties.
+It can be used as a gargle to soothe a sore throat, as a mouthwash o treat gingivitis, as a poultice to relieve a toothache, and as an eyewash to treat and sties.
 Stuffed into a bed pillow, chamomile aids sleep.

 —Constituents— Calcium, magnesium, iodine, phosphorus, potassium, vitamin B2, choline, essential oils (bisabolol, levomenol, sesquiterpene lactone (nobilin), coumarins, salicylates

 —Flavor— The flavor of chamomile flower tea is delicate, soothing, slightly sweet, and pleasantly bitter; German chamomile is slightly sweeter than the Roamn variety.
 The tea's aroma is reminiscent of that of apples, and its energy is neutral (in temperature) and moistening.
 Chamomile has long been one of the most popular herbal teas in Europe, where it is sometimes served in hospitals to calm patients.
 Europeans often take their chamomile tea with a bit of milk, which also has calming properties.
-AS chamomile tea aids in , it is often enjoyed after meals.
+AS chamomile tea aids in digestion, it is often enjoyed after meals.
 The addition of ginger to the tea enhances its digestive-aiding properties and also imparts a spicy flavor.

 Chamomile flowers should be steeped no longer than three to five minutes to prevent the development of a bitter flavor.
 Flowers that have been steeped more than seven minutes can sometimes effect nausea in the consumer.

 —Contraindications— Some people, especially those sensitive to ragweed, are severely allergic to chamomile.
 The herb can cause contact dermatitis in others.
 Roman chamomile is more likely to cause an allergic reaction than the German variety.
-On the other hand, chamomile is sometimes used to treat allergies.
+On the other hand, chamomile is sometimes used to treat .
 Use the herb with caution the first time you try it.
 Otherwise, chamomile is considered very safe.

 —Recipe— Combined Chamomile with ginger and alkalies, the cold infusion (made with 1/2 oz. of flowers to 1 pint of water) proves an excellent stomachic in cases of ordinary indigestion, such as flatulent colic, heartburn, loss of appetite, sluggish state of the intestinal canal, and also in gout and periodic headache, and is an appetizing tonic.